jcaSIT/kuka_rsi_gazebo/README.md

 ```
 roslaunch kuka_kr16_gazebo demo_gazebo.launch
 ```
+A Gazebo and an RVIZ window should pop up.
+Drag the ball or arrows in RVIZ around and press plan and execute.
+The robot should move in gazebo to the goal pose.

 ### GMO Demo
 To run the GMO demo, first launch the Gazebo demo then run: